cmnrv/localkube/CONTRIBUTING.md

 ## Rebase

-Please rebase master instead of merging it when working on a branch and/or pull request.
+Please rebase main instead of merging it when working on a branch and/or pull request.

 ## Documentation